florencianionquepan/moviefinder/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## About the App
-This is an application that displays movies that users can rate, along with their current ratings (please note that this functionality is not available yet).
-Only movies corresponding to the inserted genre are displayed.
+This application showcases all the movies loaded on the web, including their release dates, ratings, images, and characters.
+It also features a search function to find movies by their names.
+Additionally, it simulates a login with public and private routes (this is frontend only, with no backend).

+🔍 **Search Functionality**
+* **By Name:** Use the search bar to find movies by their titles.
+* **By Genre:** There is a route "/genres" to search by genre, but it is not included in the menu because it requires the backend to be running locally.

+🛠 **Technical Details**
-The app uses Tailwind CSS for styling.
+* **Styling:** The app uses Tailwind CSS for styling.
-The API used to create this app can be found at [this repository](https://github.com/florencianionquepan/BootcampBesysoft) under the 'ejercitacion' folder.
+* **Backend:** Initially, the movies were loaded using a backend found in this [repository](https://github.com/florencianionquepan/BootcampBesysoft) under the 'ejercitacion' folder.
+Later, the data was copied to focus on learning React.
+* **Simulated Login:** The app features simulated login functionality, focusing on frontend implementation without a backend.

+📁 **Additional Information**
+* The repository also contains folders that are not part of the main project but include exercises given throughout the course to learn various React hooks.

 ## Available Scripts